 Just a couple of miles away from the Las Vegas Strip is the historic downtown area of Las Vegas.
-Many of the businesses are old and original so that they won’t have quite the same flash and grandeur of the casinos on the Strip.
+Many of the businesses are old and original so they won’t have quite the same flash and grandeur as the casinos on the Strip.
 Still, they have a lot of history and character.

 In recent years, Las Vegas has made more of an effort to showcase the arts and entertainment in the downtown area by hosting an array of festivals and nightly light shows on Fremont street and beyond.
 Not only that, but many of the restaurants, casinos, and museums are far less crowded and provide better service to all their guests, not just the high rollers.

 Many downtown visitors recommend taking a walk in the evening when Fremont street when the sun goes down and the lights come up.
 Nighttime is when the live bands and street performers come out to play.

 It’s worth a word warning that if you’re visiting Las Vegas with your family, it might be best to take them to the downtown area during the day.
 This is particularly true in regards to the Fremont Street Experience as many of the street performers there are scantily clad in the evenings.

 However, during the day, there is a wide array of free and inexpensive experiences that the whole family can enjoy.
 So, no matter if you visit during the day or at night, you will be able to find something to enjoy in Downtown Las Vegas.